Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Introduction

 This paper investigates the joint optimization of LISL matching and traffic flow routing in LEO mega-constellations, where the objective is to maximize the network throughput routed through the established LISLs.
-We first formulate the joint problem based on the models of constellation orbits, LCT mechanics and traffic profiles.
-To solve this NP-hard problem, we apply the Lagrangian dual relaxation method by lifting the maximum rate limitation constraints between neighboring satellites via Lagrange multipliers.
-Each Lagrange multiplier represents the congestion level of a satellite pair: a larger multiplier indicates that matching the pair's LCTs addresses higher traffic demands, Conversely, it also indicates that the LISLs are more congested and should be avoided in routing.
-This effectively decouples the joint problem into three Lagrange multiplier-weighted subproblems: a) a weighted graph matching problem for LCT pairs, b) a weighted shortest-path routing problem for each traffic flow, and c) a linear program (LP) maximizing the network throughput.
-Based on this fact, we can jointly optimize the LISL matching and flow routing decisions by adjusting the multipliers, e.g., via the subgradient descent \cite{boyd2003subgradient}.
-Our contributions are summarized as \begin{itemize} \item We provide a comprehensive formulation of the problem \eqref{eq:prob:constrainted_routing_and_matching:primal}, including the LCTs' steering ranges and vibrations, and the diverse traffic profile across the constellation. \item We relax the link rate limitation constraints of satellite pairs in \eqref{eq:prob:constrainted_routing_and_matching:relaxed} and \eqref{eq:prob:constrainted_routing_and_matching:dual}, separating the original problem into subproblems (i.e., (a), (b), and (c) in \eqref{eq:prob:constrainted_routing_and_matching:lagrangian_dual}) that are solved independently at polynomial complexity. \item Building on this, we design a Lagrangian dual-based subgradient-descent algorithm (\textbf{DuJo}) and prove that the set of optimal Lagrange multipliers and the subgradient are bounded, guaranteeing the convergence of the algorithm to the optimal multipliers (\textbf{Theorem} \ref{theorem:convergence:classic}). \item With simulations based on real-world constellation and terrestrial information, we show that our method \textbf{DuJo} can improve the network throughput in Starlink-based constellations approximately by up to $145\%$ compared to a grid-aligned LISL scheme and up to $35\%$ compared to a scheme prioritizing high-capacity LISLs. \end{itemize}
+We first formulate the joint problem based on the models of constellation orbits, LCT mechanics, and traffic profiles.
+To tackle this mixed-integer problem, we apply the Lagrangian dual relaxation method by lifting the maximum rate limitation constraints between neighboring satellites via Lagrange multipliers.
+Each Lagrange multiplier represents the congestion level of a satellite pair.
+A larger multiplier indicates that matching the pair's LCTs serves higher traffic demand.
+It also indicates that the corresponding LISLs are more congested and should be avoided in routing.
+This decouples the joint problem into three Lagrange multiplier-weighted subproblems, namely (a) a weighted graph-matching problem for LCT pairs, (b) a weighted shortest-path routing problem for each traffic flow, and (c) a linear program (LP) for rate allocation.
+Based on the relaxation, we jointly optimize the LISL matching and flow routing decisions by adjusting the multipliers, e.g., via subgradient descent \cite{boyd2003subgradient}.
+Our contributions are as follows. \begin{itemize} \item We provide a comprehensive formulation of the problem \eqref{eq:prob:constrainted_routing_and_matching:primal}, including the LCTs' steering ranges and vibrations, and the diverse traffic profile across the constellation.
+Moreover, we discuss the complexity of the joint problem through the induced fixed-snapshot abstract decision problem.
+Specifically, we define this abstract decision problem and prove that it is NP-hard, via a direct reduction from integral 2-commodity flow in symmetric digraphs \cite{jarry2012multiflows} (\textbf{Proposition~\ref{prop:np_hardness}}). \item We relax the link rate limitation constraints of satellite pairs in \eqref{eq:prob:constrainted_routing_and_matching:relaxed} and \eqref{eq:prob:constrainted_routing_and_matching:dual}, separating the original problem into subproblems (i.e., (a), (b), and (c) in \eqref{eq:prob:constrainted_routing_and_matching:lagrangian_dual}) that are solved independently at polynomial complexity. \item Building on this, we design a Lagrangian dual-based subgradient-descent algorithm (\textbf{DuJo}) and prove that the set of optimal Lagrange multipliers and the subgradient are bounded, guaranteeing the convergence of the algorithm to the optimal multipliers (\textbf{Theorem} \ref{theorem:convergence:classic}). \item With simulations based on real-world constellation and terrestrial information, we show that our method \textbf{DuJo} can improve the network throughput in Starlink-based constellations approximately by up to $145\%$ compared to a grid-aligned LISL scheme and up to $35\%$ compared to a scheme prioritizing high-capacity LISLs. \end{itemize}